Izhmash SV-98

 known about in the West until the mid-1990s.

-specifically for the SP-6 AP cartridge.
+SP-6 AP cartridge.
+The stock

-and compact, and has a ventilated recoil pad.
+has a ventilated recoil pad.

 Operation is by gas and with a closed bolt; the VSS is known for an